Prag8855/aab/content/guides/blue-card.md

     - [ ] **Permission to do this job**
         You must have all the qualifications and permits to do this job in Germany.[^12] For example, doctors, engineers and lawyers need specific qualifications.
 Use the [recognition finder](https://www.anerkennung-in-deutschland.de/en/interest/finder/profession) to know if your profession requires specific qualifications.
 - [ ] **A university degree**
     Your university degree must be recognised in Germany.
-Use [Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees) to see if your school and degree are recognised.
-Your job does not need to be related to your degree.[^24] - [How to use Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees)
+Use [Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees) to see if your school and degree are recognised. - [How to use Anabin](https://hallogermany.com/blog/anabin-guide-academic-degrees)

 You do not need a university degree if...[^31]